organic labels

 • the Max Havelaar label, which ensures fair trade with a fair minimum income for producers;

-• the Rainforest Alliance label, which seeks to protect primary forests with sustainable agriculture that benefits small producers;
+• the Rainforest Alliance label, which seeks to protect primary forests through responsible farming that benefits small producers;

 • the UTZ CERTIFIED label, which guarantees decent working conditions for producers and respect for the environment.